007 MAGAZINE - The World's Foremost James Bond Resource!

 Thunderball Box-Office

 A week after its release the new James Bond film had broken the house records set by Goldfinger at the 11 London cinemas where it was playing.
 Thunderball remained at the London Pavilion for a staggering 19 weeks, and also played simultaneously at the Rialto for 12 weeks!
+Thunderball then opened at key cities across the UK from Sunday February 6, 1966 with a wider general release throughout the month.

 1966 Thunderball, Dr. No/From Russia With Love and Goldfinger all playing in London's West End

-Goldfinger was then re-released exclusively at the 600-seat ODEON Haymarket on Thursday February 3, 1966 where it played for six weeks.
+Goldfinger was also re-released exclusively at the 600-seat ODEON Haymarket on Thursday February 3, 1966 where it played for six weeks.
 With Dr. No/From Russia With Love still playing at the Studio One cinema at Oxford Circus, all four James Bond films could then be seen in the West End.
 Oxford Street department store Selfridges then displayed the BSA 650 Rocket Firing Motor Bike and Underwater Towcraft at their annual ‘Easter Show for Boys & Girls’ 4th-16th April 1966, where they were joined by James Bond's Aston Martin and Emma Peel's Lotus Elan from The Avengers television series.
 In January 1966 the CORGI Aston Martin DB5 had been announced as UK ‘Toy of the Year’ and ‘Best Boys Toy’ of 1965.
 ‘Bondmania’ had truly reached its zenith with children and adults alike cashing in on the cult of James Bond!

 Selfridges Easter Show/Thunderball Continentale